Education key as German labor market braces for digitalization, automation | DW | 24.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Workers already know that the job market is changing fast.
-From the "working from home" revolution to certain jobs becoming obsolete owing to new technologies, there is real uncertainty about the future for many.
+From the "working from home" revolution to certain jobs becoming obsolete owing to new technologies, for many there is real uncertainty about the future.

 At first glance, things appear quite healthy in the German labor market.
 Unemployment has almost halved since a major series of reforms in 2005 ushered in a new era of job creation.
 Even the pandemic hasn't altered the picture much: The unemployment rate has risen only slightly, from 5% to 5.9%, since the coronavirus crisis began.